-General Registration Information (Grades 1-12)
+General Registration Information (CURRENT K-12)

 PRE-REGISTRATION ~ BEFORE YOU GET STARTED:

 Enrollment in the Milford Public School District requires residency within the town of Milford.
-Pre-Registration begins with an application, and must be completed only by those parents/guardians who meet the residency requirements.
+Pre-Registration begins with an application and must be completed only by those parents/guardians who meet the residency requirements.

 To register children for grades 1 through 12, please complete this registration packet (translations included) and return the form to the Family Resource Center during regular business hours.